Superalgos/Superalgos/Reports/TradeFetcher/README.md

 ## Credentials key file

-The API needs to have the credentials passed in as a JSON file in the correct format for your exchange
+The API needs to have the credentials passed in as a JSON file in the correct format for your exchange.
+The suggested method for this is to store your keys in the My-Secrets folder in the root Superalgos directory.
+This folder is excluded from source control and you will not accidentally compromise your API  keys.

 ### Binance